-One advantage of Dentist is that it can be readily applied to any function which can take as inputs a fixed vector of parameters and outputs a likelihood.
+One advantage of dentist is that it can be readily applied to any function which can take as inputs a fixed vector of parameters and outputs a likelihood.
 Although we cannot specify exactly how this will work for all R packages, we can demonstrate how a few simple functions allow for the analysis of confidence intervals when these two basic requirements are met.
-The main function of Dentist is dent_walk() and the arguments of this function alongside their descriptions are outlined in Table 1.
-Several of these inputs and why they are important have previously been discussed in section 2.1 and 2.2, but now we focus on inputs which are necessarily user-specified: par, fn, best_neglnL.
+The main function of dentist is dent_walk() and the arguments of this function alongside their descriptions are outlined in Table 2.
+Three inputs are necessarily user-specified: par, fn, best_neglnL.
 We use the R package corHMM (Beaulieu et al. 2013; Boyko and Beaulieu 2021) as an example because it meets the two requirements of allowing the input of fixed parameters while outputting a likelihood. corHMM is a phylogenetic comparative method for estimating rates of evolution between discrete characters.
 In this case the confidence intervals will be a range of plausible evolutionary rates.
-However, the main function, corHMM(), does not follow the exact formatting necessary for Dentist.
-Therefore, using Dentist will require some functional coding, but we hope that the subsequent example will serve as a general guide for using the package for both users and package developers.
+However, the main function, corHMM(), does not follow the exact formatting necessary for dentist.
+Therefore, using dentist will require some functional coding, but we hope that the subsequent example will serve as a general guide for using the package for both users and package developers.
 This will feel familiar to people using tidyverse R functions with packages that do not use data as the first argument.

 As an input corHMM() requires several arguments for data and model structure (those arguments are at minimum phy, data, rate.cat).
-In order for Dentist to evaluate the likelihood for this model, dent_walk will also require these inputs to be the same as the fitted model.
-However, the input in corHMM() we are most concerned with is the optional argument p, which is a vector of transition rates (the main parameter being estimated) and allows the user to calculate a likelihood with fixed parameters.
-Dentist requires that this “parameter argument” be the first input of fn and so we will need to construct a function using corHMM where this is the case.
+In order for dentist to evaluate the likelihood for this model, dent_walk will also require these inputs to be the same as the fitted model.
+However, the input in corHMM() we are most concerned with is the optional argument p, which is a vector of transition rates (the main parameter being estimated) and allows the user to calculate a likelihood with fixed parameters. dentist requires that this “parameter argument” be the first input of fn and so we will need to construct a function using corHMM where this is the case.

 The above function (fn_corHMM()) serves to transform the main corHMM function (corHMM()) into one that dent_walk() can use.
 Specifically, the first argument of fn_corHMM() is par and all other arguments (phy, data, rate.cat)were required to specify the evolutionary model and required dataset.
 The key transformation occurs on line 2, where the par argument of fn_corHMM()is input as the p argument in corHMM().
 This simple transformation, and ensuring that a single value for the negative log likelihood is returned (lines 3 to 5), is all the required formatting for the fn argument of dent_walk().
 The other necessary inputs of dent_walk() are par and best_neglnL.
 These will be obtained from the initial search of your fitted model and are input directly as their numeric values.
 For par, it is recommended that the vector is named for easier interpretation of results once dent_walk is completed.

-While running, dent_walk() will display the current range of likelihoods in the desired range (by default, the best negative log likelihood + a bias corresponding to 95% confidence interval 2 negative log likelihood units) and the number of parameter values falling in that range.
+While running, dent_walk() will display the current range of likelihoods in the desired range and the number of parameter values falling in that range.
 If things are working well, the range of values will stabilize during a search.

 2.4 | Summarization, interpretation, and plotting